ucsb-cs56/ucsb-cs56.github.io/_topics/port_numbers.md

 When doing any kind of networking operation such as setting up or connecting to a server, the subject **Port Numbers* arises.

-Here's what you should know about port numbers for CMPSC 56:
+Here's what you should know about port numbers for working with web servers (or other network servers):

 * Transport layer protocols are the rules that govern how two processes (running programs) on machines connected to a network communicate with one another.